civican/legisinfo/42-1/bills/C-97/bill_text.md

 Paragraph 4.71(2)(k) of the Act is replaced by the following:

-requiring security management systems to be established by the **designated screening authority** and by air carriers and operators of aerodromes and other aviation facilities, including regulations respecting the content or requirements of those systems;
+requiring security management systems to be established by the designated screening authority and by air carriers and operators of aerodromes and other aviation facilities, including regulations respecting the content or requirements of those systems;

 ### Section 273

   **(1)** Paragraph 4.81(3)(c) of the Act is replaced by the following:

-    the **president** of the **designated screening authority**; and
+    the president of the designated screening authority; and

   **(2)** Paragraph 4.81(4)(c) of the Act is replaced by the following:

-    in the case of information disclosed to the **president** of the **designated screening authority**, only to persons in the **designated screening authority**; and
+    in the case of information disclosed to the president of the designated screening authority, only to persons in the designated screening authority; and

 ### Section 274

 Subsection 4.82(8) of the Act is replaced by the following:

-**(8)** A person designated under subsection (2) or (3) may disclose information referred to in subsection (7) to the Minister, the **designated security authority**, any peace officer, any employee of the Canadian Security Intelligence Service, any air carrier or operator of an aerodrome or other aviation facility if the designated person has reason to believe that the information is relevant to transportation security.
-Any information disclosed to the **designated screening authority** or to an air carrier or operator of an aerodrome or other aviation facility under this subsection must also be disclosed to the Minister.
+**(8)** A person designated under subsection (2) or (3) may disclose information referred to in subsection (7) to the Minister, the designated security authority, any peace officer, any employee of the Canadian Security Intelligence Service, any air carrier or operator of an aerodrome or other aviation facility if the designated person has reason to believe that the information is relevant to transportation security.
+Any information disclosed to the designated screening authority or to an air carrier or operator of an aerodrome or other aviation facility under this subsection must also be disclosed to the Minister.

 ### Section 275

 Paragraph 8.7(1)(a) of the Act is replaced by the following:

-enter, for the purposes of making inspections or audits relating to the enforcement of this Part, any aircraft, aerodrome or other aviation facility, any premises used for the design, manufacture, distribution, maintenance or installation of aeronautical products or any premises used by the **designated screening authority**, regardless of whether or not the inspection or audit relates to that place or to the person who possesses, **occupies** or controls it;
+enter, for the purposes of making inspections or audits relating to the enforcement of this Part, any aircraft, aerodrome or other aviation facility, any premises used for the design, manufacture, distribution, maintenance or installation of aeronautical products or any premises used by the designated screening authority, regardless of whether or not the inspection or audit relates to that place or to the person who possesses, occupies or controls it;

 ##### Financial Administration Act